peter-lyons-kehl/no_std_libs/README.md

        takes longer; it helps to combine (`const`) generics for some functions, and slices for other
    * application's top level function(s) define the array(s), or
-     array-containing structs, on stack.
+     array-containing structs/enums, on stack.
 Then they call the processing functions with slices, or with const generic-sized arrays (or their references)
    * this way you can re-use the same processing functions
    * if you can process the incoming data last in, first out (in LIFO/stack order), you could recurse (possibly batching the data in an array at every